Slow Fish 2021Event Archive

-The goal of Slow Fish 2021 is to grow the Slow Fish community, empower Slow Fish advocates and leaders, engage with Slow Food chapters and like-minded organizations, educate the public and inspire seafood citizens, and uplift and strengthen community-based fisheries through:
+The goal of Slow Fish 2021 was to grow the Slow Fish community, empower Slow Fish advocates and leaders, engage with Slow Food chapters and like-minded organizations, educate the public and inspire seafood citizens, and uplift and strengthen community-based fisheries through:

-Deep Dive: Seafood Supply Chain
+Seafood Supply Chain

 Boat-to-customer.
 Boat-to-chef.
 Boat-to-market.
 Adapting to shifting markets, policies and climate often means seafood harvesters need to simplify their supply channels.
 Harvesters, chefs, distributors, and others will discuss successes and challenges of creating more direct supply chains, built on transparency, trust, and fair pricing.
 How can we replicate these models elsewhere and help harvesters maximize their customer potential?
 How can we engage more chefs as the customer-facing storytellers?
 Relationships are everything.

-Deep Dive: Indigenous Access to Food Sources
+Indigenous Access to Food Sources